 ” by Karl Marlantes

 .
 This memoir of the of a decorated Vietnam veteran trying to come to terms with Post-Traumatic Stress Disorder (PTSD) and combat experiences was named to Top 10 lists for 2011 by Amazon, Barnes & Noble and The New Yorker

 One Book – “What It Is Like To Go To War” Conversation with actor Duffy Hudson (Adult)

 828 I St.

-The evening is the main event for Sacramento Public Library's 2014 One Book celebration.
-It is being held in cooperation with California Reads, a statewide multi-year project of Cal Humanities that brings Californians together to explore important topics through reading and discussion.
+Sacramento Public Library's 2014 One Book celebration is being held in cooperation with California Reads, a statewide multi-year project of Cal Humanities that brings Californians together to explore important topics through reading and discussion.